Nintex Receives 2021 Tech Cares Award from TrustRadius

 "We're excited to announce our second annual Tech Cares Award winners," said TrustRadius CEO Vinay Bhagat.
 "The past two years have tested the tech community.
 We've been inspired by watching leaders in the B2B technology industry pursue meaningful progress in social, environmental, and cultural spaces.
 Not only do we feel that these companies are deserving of recognition—we also consider them a great example as we build a stronger future together."

-To put The Power of Process® to work in your organization, sign up for a Nintex product demo at https://www.nintex.com/request-demo/.
+To put The Power of Process® to work in your organisation, sign up for a Nintex product demo at https://www.nintex.com/request-demo/.

 Media Contact